Elite-Tadano/Internship_Task2/README.md

 This email has multiple phishing traits and should be marked as spam.
 Users must not click on any links or reply.

 **Note** -
-I am attaching the email used in analysis, please refer to it for furthur investigation of necessary.
+I am attaching the email used in analysis, please refer to it for further investigation of necessary.